 Also of interest is that Walkerville has more people living here who work in computers and math than 95% of the places in the US.

-Being a small village, Walkerville does not have a public transit system used by locals to get to and from work.
+Walkerville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Walkerville in 2022 was $15,622, which is low income relative to Michigan and the nation.
 This equates to an annual income of $62,488 for a family of four.
 However, Walkerville contains both very wealthy and poor people as well.
 Walkerville also has one of the higher rates of people living in poverty in the nation, with 36.79% of its population below the federal poverty line.